QUICK TRAIL FACTS

 The trail system is geared toward mountain bike riders.
 But I think you might only want to ride here if you are an advanced technical rider, since the trails are root-filled and rocky.
 The two easiest trails to bike are Endo Alley and part of the Brook Trail.

-Then you can head back down and, if you have the time to check out the waterfall, take a left at the intersection with the other gravel road that heads south.
+Then you can head back down and, if you have the time to check out the waterfall, take a left at the intersection onto the gravel road that heads south.
 Follow this a short ways to the Brook Trail, which will be on your left.
 Continue along the stream until you come to the falls and the small but deep pool below it.
 It’ll be about 0.4 miles after you pass the intersection with Ridge Trail.

 The other interesting spot is along the 1.3-mile Rail Trail.
 When the trail swings out onto the railroad tracks, you’ll come out onto a large wetland.
 Route 1A is close by so it’s not quiet along this stretch.